 ⊖ Lacks some options

-The ASUS ROG Gladius II is an improved version of the original Gladius that comes with all the best qualities of the previous model but has some advanced features.
+The ASUS ROG Gladius III is an improved version of the original Gladius that is called the best left-handed mouse for work with cool features.

 DPI: 500-4000| Interface: Wired | Buttons: 6 | Ergonomic: Right-handed